DustinHinkle/LosBarrios/README.md

     Evaluate if done is being used meets expectations.

     Evaluate how it was it is designed and where it falls short

+# Sprint retrospective

+The sprint retropective is a time for the members of a group to discuss how well the previous sprint was executed.
+These meetings happen at the end of the a sprint.
+Members will discuss what went well during the sprint and what needs to be changed.
+This is a time for members to be open and willing to take criticism.
+All of the thoughts that are brought up during the sprint retrospective should be noted down in an Insight Backlog.

 # Scrum Planning Principles